Citus 11.3 is out! Now with tenant statistics. Read all about it in Marco's 11.3 blog post. 💥

-Moving from PostgreSQL to Citus requires minimal changes at the application layer.
-Since Citus is deployed as a PostgreSQL extension, PostgreSQL users can often start using Citus by simply installing the extension on their existing database.
-Once the extension is created, you can create and use distributed tables through standard PostgreSQL interfaces while maintaining compatibility with existing PostgreSQL tools.
-If you are moving from MySQL or any other relational database, the migration path is similar to moving to PostgreSQL from another relational database.
-We've had numerous customers move from MySQL to Citus with little change in their applications.
+Migrating an existing relational store to Citus sometimes requires adjusting the schema and queries for optimal performance.
+Since Citus is deployed as a Postgres extension, Postgres users can often start using Citus by simply installing the extension on their existing database.
+Once the extension is created, you can create and use distributed tables through standard Postgres interfaces while maintaining compatibility with existing Postgres tools.
+For more information, see our Migrating to Citus guide.

 The Citus server is licensed under the GNU Affero General Public License v3.0.
 For additional details, including answers to common questions about the AGPL, see the FAQ from the Free Software Foundation.
 The client drivers are licensed under the PostgreSQL license.